Dr. Alex Stone, DPT, CSCS

 • orange when low charge.

-The light flashes when charging and turns solid green when fully charged.
+The light flashes when charging and turns solid green when the battery is fully charged.

 TheraCup Cleaning